Can you capture the essence of your research through a single image?

 Copyright courtesy of: Joseph Chemmarappally, Postgraduate Researcher, School of Science and Technology, 2019.

 Felicity Couldwell - Life before Conception

 How much do you know about sperm cells?
 You know they swim to an egg cell without a brain, but how do they do this?
 How do they know where to go?

 The life of a sperm cell is a short-lived journey of barriers, in fact of the billions of sperm released over the life of a male, few sperm cells will ever make it to the egg.

 In modern times assisted reproduction techniques are common practice across all species from humans to rainbow trout.
 One of these techniques is semen freezing, often common practice in domestic animal species due to its many advantages such as long-term preservation of genetic material, insurance against loss of animal and the ability to ship valuable genes worldwide.

-Copyright courtesy of: Felicity Couldwell, PhD student, School of Animal Rural and Environmental Sciences, 2019.
+Copyright courtesy of: Felicity Couldwell, Postgraduate Researcher, School of Animal Rural and Environmental Sciences, 2019.

 Dinish Nadaraja - The Human Touch in Plantation Agriculture